Today's Route [Santa Cruz to Nazaré]

 Stay at Villamar Style Maison [Nazaré]

 Villamar Style Maison in Nazaré is a stylish, modern stay with a calm and comfortable vibe.
 It’s a great base for exploring both the beach and the cliffside viewpoints without being far from the action.
-The clean design and relaxed atmosphere make it easy to unwind after a full day out.
+The clean design and relaxed atmosphere should make it easy to unwind after a full day out.